TheDigitalCatOnline/blog_source/pelican/content/99-scala-problems-03-find-kth.markdown

 ## The recursive solution

 A recursive solution is pretty straightforward.
-We just repeatedly remove the first element until and decrease the given index until it reaches 0.
+We just repeatedly remove the first element and decrease the given index until it reaches 0.
 Using a couple of methods from the `List` type the solution is

 ``` scala
 def findKth[A](k:Int, l:List[A]):A = k match {